ASNA/ASNA.DataGateHelper/README.md

 ## ANSA.DataGateHelper namespace

+This DLL targets .NET 4.7.2.
+Be sure any consuming projects are at least set to that version or higher.

 ## The DGFileReader and ListItemHelper classes

 The `DGFileReader` class uses the DataGate API to read any DataGate file from beginning to end.
 The primary use case of `DGFileReader` is to be able to open and read a file on demand in your AVR code without needing a compile-time `DclDiskFile.`